 3. Season 7 – Larry Does the Seinfeld Reunion

-This season accomplished so much and had such a small measure of error that in some ways it can easily be considered the most impressive season.
+This season accomplished so much and had such a small margin of error that in some ways it can easily be considered the most impressive season.
 A fake Seinfeld reunion in most other hands would seem desperate and hackey.
 The easy solution was that it was generated by the character Larry David in truly a desperate moment.
 Not for some noble reason but instead in some misguided attempt to win back his ex-wife.
 Pretty much every aspect of this season was a homerun with the only drawback being they wisely did not overdo the Seinfeld aspects and kept you wanting more.

 2. Season 3 – Larry Starts A Restaurant

 In the first half of the whole show, this was likely the peak of cringe aspect of Curb with the most unwatchable moments.
 The Restaurant storyline accomplished both creating a bit more of ensemble to play around with and direction.
 Larry had to interact with the same people on a semi-regular basis which is always ripe for hilarity as the world only gets more tortured by more consistent connections to Larry.

 1. Season 6 – Larry Meet the Blacks